Pekingese mix breed dogs are popular with people looking for a smaller pet.

 A great way to find a Pekingese mix dog is to contact your local rescue center.

-If you are looking for a puppy, avoid mixes where both parents have flat faces.
+If you want a puppy, avoid mixes where both parents have flat faces.

-If you do this then in many cases a Pekingese Mix will be a healthier choice than a pure bred Peke.
-Simply because the mix is likely to have a longer muzzle and to the legs.
+If you do this then in many cases a Pekingese Mix will be a better choice than a pure bred Peke.
+As the mix is likely to have a longer muzzle and legs.

-We hope you have enjoyed learning more about these fascinating Pekingese mix dogs.
+We hope you have loved learning more about these Pekingese mix dogs.